LMMS/assets/README.md

 1. The filenames must be in English.

-2. Capitalizing the first letter of each word in the filenames.
+2. Capitalizing the first letter of the first word only in the filenames.

-3. If the samples are tuned and have defined [pitches](https://en.wikipedia.org/wiki/Pitch_(music)), put their pitches at the end of their filenames between square brackets like this: `Acoustic Guitar [A4]`.
+3. If the samples are tuned and have defined [pitches](https://en.wikipedia.org/wiki/Pitch_(music)), put their pitches at the end of their filenames between square brackets like this: `Acoustic guitar [A4]`.

-4. If the samples are loops and have defined [tempos](https://en.wikipedia.org/wiki/Tempo), put their tempos at the end of their filenames between square brackets like this: `Drum Loop [120 bpm]`.
+4. If the samples are loops and have defined [tempos](https://en.wikipedia.org/wiki/Tempo), put their tempos at the end of their filenames between square brackets like this: `Drum loop [120 bpm]`.

-Note: If the samples have defined pitches and tempos, put their pitches before their tempos like this: `Acoustic Guitar Melody [A4, 120 bpm]`.
+Note: If the samples have defined pitches and tempos, put their pitches before their tempos like this: `Acoustic guitar melody [A4, 120 bpm]`.

 5. If you have multiple related samples and you want to version them, put their numbers at the end of their filenames after a space.
 If the number of a sample is less than 10, add an initial "0" like this: `Sample 01` and `Sample 02`.